 Coping with physical side effects

-Common physical side effects from each treatment option for neuroblastoma are described within the Types of Treatment section.
+Common physical side effects from each treatment option for neuroblastoma are described in the Types of Treatment section.
 Learn more about side effects of cancer and its treatment, along with ways to prevent or control them.
 Changes to your child’s physical health depend on several factors, including the cancer’s stage, the length and dose of treatment, and your child’s general health.

 Sometimes, side effects can last after treatment ends.
 Doctors call these long-term side effects.
 Side effects that occur months or years after treatment are called late effects.
 Treating long-term side effects and late effects is an important part of care for childhood cancer survivors.
 Learn more by reading the Follow-Up Care section of this guide or talking with your child’s doctor.